NEWS

 One could make a case for a limited edition when photographs are:

-- digitally produced
+- digitally produced pigment prints

 - large and expensive to produce